-Municipal Waste Europe is the European association representing municipalities responsible for waste management and their waste management companies, promoting public responsibility for waste management as a service of general interest.
+Municipal Waste Europe is the European umbrella association representing public responsibility for waste.

 The members are national public waste associations and similar national or regional associations.
 They are committed to sustainable waste management that minimises the impact of waste on the environment and promotes resource efficiency, taking into account local conditions.
 Municipal Waste Europe promotes the interests of its members at European level, through joint positions on waste management issues and legislation and keeps its members informed on the latest EU policy developments.
 The association encourages the sharing of information among its members, including the exchange of good practice in the local management of waste.